 Would you buy a huge and relatively cheap house but, on the other hand, in poor condition and far from any essential facilities?
 If the answer is no, it's because, alongside pretty evident parameters such as those mentioned in the previous example, there are a multitude of not-so-obvious variables that still influence the attractiveness of a real estate asset.

 In order to overcome this issue, real estate firms dealing with artificial intelligence and machine learning have started to consider a broader ensemble of key features defined as non-traditional data.
 This may represent, according to McKinsey, a source of information to fuel almost 60% of our potential predictive power.

 The list of non-traditional features which may have a relevant impact on the value of a real estate asset includes a huge amount of geographic, esthetic, and socioeconomic parameters, such as:

 As you may expect, manually collecting such a broad spectrum of data from disparate sources would be a challenging task.
 Fortunately, artificial intelligence and machine learning can do most of the job for us, offering cognitive technologies such as computer vision and natural language processing (NLP) that already proved to be exceptional tools for automated data collection.

-For example, computer vision can be used to obtain meaningful insights into the quality of a property's neighborhood from visual data sources such as satellite imagery.
+For example, computer vision based on technologies like photo or video object recognition can be used to obtain meaningful insights into the quality of a property's neighborhood from visual data sources such as satellite imagery.
 Have you ever taken a virtual tour of a certain urban area through Google Maps' 3D visualization feature to choose a hotel to stay in?
 Well, imagine to perform this procedure several times faster and on a massive scale.
 That's what we're talking about.

 Regarding NLP, on the other hand, it is possible to deploy this technology to gather detailed information on the characteristics of a property and the surrounding environment, including: